-The World Economic Forum facilitated the development of six principles designed to ensure safe and efficient cash payments to crisis-affected populations.
+132 million people worldwide need humanitarian assistance.
+The World Economic Forum has facilitated the development of six principles for safe and efficient cash payments to crisis-affected populations.

-Almost 130 million people worldwide need humanitarian assistance, and the gap between the need for aid and available funding is growing.
-This means the humanitarian response must become more efficient and better adapt to the contexts in which it operates.
+With more than 132 million people worldwide requiring humanitarian assistance, the gap between the need for aid and available funding is growing.
+To address this gap, humanitarian responses must become more efficient and effective at delivering aid to those who need it most.

-To optimize the efficiency and impact of cash transfers, humanitarian actors must harness the technology and expertise of private-sector partners.
-Public-private partnerships mean quicker and more efficient transfers in challenging environments.
-These partnerships can link poor and often remote populations into financial systems that can deliver assistance over time.
+However, to disburse cash payments quickly and effectively in challenging environments, humanitarian actors need to harness the technology and expertise of private-sector partners.
+Public-private partnerships can link poor and often remote populations with financial systems that can provide assistance over time.

 The System Initiative on Shaping the Future of Financial and Monetary Systems aims to build a more efficient, resilient and equitable international financial system.
 It does this by providing a platform for all stakeholders to connect, identify shared needs, and collaborate to achieve actionable solutions.